 3.2.1 Fitting and sensitivity

-Fitting the Uniforc model to phenological data from Quebec and New Brunswick resulted in the following parameter values: b = -0.1936, c = 10.99 °C, t0 = 84 (March 25th), and F* = 13.63 (RMSE = 12.6).
+Fitting the Uniforc model to phenological data from Quebec and New Brunswick resulted in the parameter values: b = -0.1936, c = 10.99 °C, t0 = 84 (March 25th), and F* = 13.63 (RMSE = 12.6).

 We analyzed the residuals of the fitting of the balsam fir model in order to check its quality.
 The residuals follow a Normal distribution centred on 0 (Fig. 4A).
-Even more importantly, no obvious pattern can be observed for the residuals across latitude (Fig. 4B) in the range that we used throughout the study.
+There is no obvious pattern for the residuals across latitude in the range of our study (Fig. 4B).

 In order to test the accuracy of both insect and tree models, we compared predicted budburst and emergence date with available data for budburst and emergence dates for two years (2013, 2014) in two sites in Quebec (Pureswaran et al., 2019).
 Measured budburst occurred between day 136 (May 16th) and day 168 (June 17th), in 2013, and between day 149 (May 29th) and day 166 (June 15th), in 2014.
 The model predicts a median budburst on day 147 (May 27th) in 2013, and day 148 (May 28th) in 2014.
-Hence, the tree model shows good accuracy.
-A similar test was done on the insect model.
-According to Pureswaran, Neau, Marchand, De Grandpré, & Kneeshaw (2019), the emergence peak occurred on day 129 (May 9th) in 2013, and on day 143 (May 23th) in 2014.
+For the insect, the emergence peak occurred on day 129 (May 9th) in 2013, and on day 143 (May 23th) in 2014.
 The model predicts a median emergence on day 140 (May 20th) in 2013, and day 141 (May 21th) in 2014.
-The accuracy of the tree and the insect model is also are satisfactory.
+Hence, the accuracy of both models is satisfactory.

 Our analysis shows that the budworm model is sensitive to most parameters (Fig. 4C).
 The only exception is xm (the maximal temperature) since very high temperatures are rare during late winter and spring, and to a certain extent β1.
-Increasing parameters β2, β4, and xb (minimal temperature) would delay emergence, while increasing β3 would strongly advance phenology.
+Increasing parameters β2, β4, and xb (minimal temperature) delays emergence, while increasing β3 strongly advances phenology.
 The tree model is most sensitive to parameters t0 (when the tree starts accumulating heat) and b (which drives the speed of accumulation).
-An increase in t0 would postpone budburst date, while an increase in b would advance phenology (Fig. 4D).
+An increase in t0 postpones phenology, while an increase in b advances it (Fig. 4D).

 3.2.2 Spruce budworm – balsam fir system across latitude

 Both emergence (Fig. 5A) and budburst (Fig. 5B) occur later at higher latitudes, although some discrepancies may occur due to altitude.
 However, insects and trees are not affected by temperatures in the same way.
 Hence, the mismatch between both events varies across latitude (Fig. 5C).
-On the one hand, at lower latitudes, emergence is expected to occur 5 to 10 days before budburst.
+At lower latitudes, emergence is expected to occur 5 to 10 days before budburst.
 Hence, the whole larval population may have time to emerge before budburst occurs, which allows larvae to benefit from an important source of nutrients.
-On the other hand, at higher latitudes, emergence may sometimes occur before budburst and sometimes after.
-In some years, emergence may occur a few days before the budburst, and larvae may have to wait a few days (up to 10 days), while in other years, emergence may occur a few days after budburst.
+At higher latitudes, emergence may sometimes occur before budburst and sometimes after.
 In brief, insects should be more adapted to their host phenology at lower latitude than at higher latitudes, where larvae may experience some years with harsher conditions than others.

 3.2.3 Predicted trends according to warming scenarios